sprocketbox/articulate/README.md

 ## What is Articulate?

-Articulate is an entity mapper package with little to no database knowledge.
-How exactly you hydrate the entities is entirely up to you.
+Articulate is a data source agnostic entity mapper.

 ## Why Articulate?